ch4mpy/spring-addons/samples/tutorials/servlet-client/README.md

 ## 4. Preventing Simultaneous Identities
 Our index page being static (as well as the generated login one), it has no notion of the user being authenticated.
 As a consequence, an already identified user can login with a second OIDC Provider.

-If there is no fundamental problem with that (he may actually have a variety of numeric identities across as many OPs he like), Spring does not support that out of the box: `OAuth2AuthenticationToken` is bound to a single `OAuth2User` which supports only one `subject`, and the authorized client repository requires the user subject to retrieve an authorized client.
+If there is no fundamental problem with that (he may actually have a variety of numeric identities across as many OPs as he likes), Spring does not support that out of the box: `OAuth2AuthenticationToken` is bound to a single `OAuth2User` which supports only one `subject` (the one from the last authentication), and the authorized client repository requires that `subject` to retrieve an authorized client.

 As a result, if we login sequentially with several OP in our app, only the last identity is available and logout will terminate the session on the last OP only.